MG10552/MG10552/README.md

-- 🌱 I’m currently learning: **niche game engines**
-- 👨‍💻 All of my projects are available at: [right here, but later on]
 - 💬 Ask me about: **Game design, privacy, security, complex problem solving.**
 - 📫 How to reach me? **You don't. (for now)**
 - 📄 About my experiences [TODO](TODO)